TianquShao/gis_code/code.md

 p2020.ppp %>%
   plot(.,pch=16,cex=0.5, main="2020 private room count")
 ```
-## 2020private room  KDE
+### 2020private room  KDE
 ```{r}
 p2020.ppp %>%
   density(., sigma=500) %>%
   plot(main="2020private room  KDE")
 ```

+### analysis
   It can be seen from Figures that the two types of house types have a high density in the city center and the north bank of the Thames River, but the geographical location is different.For Private Room, the highest kernel density is concentrated in the area east of central London, which is about the area of Tower Hamlets.
 However, entire home/ apt has the highest nuclear density in areas north and west of central London.
   Since the Kernel Density Map (KDM) could not clearly see the change difference of spatial aggregation between 2019 and 2020, we used spatial autocorrelation for further analysis.

-###2.2 Spatial autocorrelation: analysis of spatial agglomeration changespatial autocorrelation
+### 2.2 Spatial autocorrelation: analysis of spatial agglomeration changespatial autocorrelation

 ```{r include=FALSE}
 LondonWards <- st_read('data/statistical-gis-boundaries-london/ESRI/London_Ward.shp')
 WardData <- read.csv("data/ward-profiles-excel-version.csv")